metalsoft-io/metalcloud-sdk-go/docs/ServerInstance.md

 ### NewServerInstance

-`func NewServerInstance(id int32, revision float32, createdTimestamp string, updatedTimestamp string, infrastructureId int32, groupId int32, serviceStatus string, isVmInstance float32, ) *ServerInstance`
+`func NewServerInstance(id int32, revision float32, label string, createdTimestamp string, updatedTimestamp string, infrastructureId int32, groupId int32, serviceStatus string, isVmInstance float32, ) *ServerInstance`

 NewServerInstance instantiates a new ServerInstance object This constructor will assign default values to properties that have it defined,